You say there’s no such thing?

 This year I achieved a momentous work/life situation…I actually did not change my vacation with the hubby three times this year!
 Something always comes up in the workplace, and this year I should have changed it, but we got people in place.
 I will be slip-sliding in 30 SPF with a sippy cup full of balanced juice all the way to the beach!

-So where are you going on vacation?
+Where are you going on vacation?

 We go to this place in Florida where there’s like, no stores.
 It’s just this little peninsula that’s below Tallahassee, on the Gulf.
-It’s called Alligator Point.
+Called Alligator Point.
 It’s just houses, beach, and shrimp season.
 Late summer is when we go to the beach, when it is bikini season for those over 60!
 Ernie fishes and shrimps.
 I walk a lot and read.
 Happy hour is whenever we like, and Ernie seems to like my bikini!

 Do you pickle shrimp?